mpirotaiswilton-IW/Info-Fetcher-Microservice/README.md

 #### Cleaning up Exited Containers

 At this point, there are 2 container which are no longer running: `kong-migration` and `service-init`.
-These container has only ran to initialize and populate the Kong API gateway.
+These containers have only ran to initialize and populate the Kong API gateway.
 To remove these exited containers, run the following command in a seperate CLI window:
 ```
 docker container prune -f
 ```